 Greg Kinzer, English Department Chair, specializes in poetry, poetics, and literary theory.

-Roger Platizky explores British literature, gay and lesbian literature, and the relationships among literature, science, and culture.
+Roger Platizky (Professor Emeritus) explores British literature, gay and lesbian literature, and the relationships among literature, science, and culture.

 Randi Tanglen teaches early and nineteenth-century American literature with a focus on women, African American, and Native American writers.